jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 layer.

-The IEEE802.15.4 Radio HAL abstract common functionalities of IEEE802.15.4 compliant radios, so upper layers have a hardware independent layer to control the radio.
+The IEEE802.15.4 Radio HAL abstract common functionalities of IEEE802.15.4 compliant radios for upper layers that require a hardware independent layer to drive the radio.

 In our current architecture, components of the 802.15.4 MAC are spread between the IEEE802.15.4 component of the network interface (`gnrc_netif_ieee802154`)